gopheracademy/gopheracademy-web/content/advent-2016/context-logging.md

 assigned a request ID to the request, and then some magic library made that request ID log in every line logged anywhere in the program.

-So how can we do this in go?
+So how can we do this in Go?

 First, let's ditch the standard `log` library, which is horribly unstructured, and use Uber's `zap` logger.
 You could equally well do